oalekseev/CalciteRestAPIAdapter/README.md

 # CalciteRestAPIAdapter

 **CalciteRestAPIAdapter** enables data retrieval from REST services using standard SQL syntax.
 It builds on the [Apache Calcite](https://calcite.apache.org/) framework, which allows the creation of adapters for diverse data sources through JDBC.

-Proposal to contribute for community use is [here](https://lists.apache.org/thread/jvbpz7rp7w76gqmshtz3y6bhcftk41c5)
+Proposal to contribute for community use is [here](https://lists.apache.org/thread/jvbpz7rp7w76gqmshtz3y6bhcftk41c5) Here is jira tiket [CALCITE-7300](https://issues.apache.org/jira/browse/CALCITE-7300)

 **Key Features:**